Fiserv/billpay/docs/introduction/getting-started.md

 ## Session Termination

-To end a session before the token expires, initiate a token revocation request: test123
+To end a session before the token expires, initiate a token revocation request.

 ___